toolleeo/cli-apps/README.md

 * [IRedis](https://github.com/laixintao/iredis) - Interactive Redis: A Cli for Redis with AutoCompletion and Syntax Highlighting.
 * [lowcharts](https://github.com/juan-leon/lowcharts) - lowcharts is meant to be used in those scenarios where we have numerical data in text files that we want to display in the terminal to do a basic analysis.
 * [osmf](https://github.com/codesoap/osmar) - OpenStreetMap find - A simple command line tool to explore OSM data.
+* [play](https://github.com/paololazzari/play) - TUI playground for your favorite programs, such as grep, sed and awk.
 * [ramda-cli](https://github.com/raine/ramda-cli) - A tool for processing data with functional pipelines.
 * [Redis Viewer](https://github.com/SaltFishPr/redis-viewer) - A tool to view redis data in terminal.
 * [ROAPI](https://github.com/roapi/roapi) - ROAPI automatically spins up read-only APIs for static datasets without requiring you to write a single line of code.